Harmonics

 Both techniques produce an annual chart.
 Solar returns are cast for the moment the Sun returns to its natal degree and use actual transiting planetary positions.
 Age harmonics use only natal positions with a mathematical transformation.
 They're answering different questions.

-Solar returns show what the sky is doing on your birthday — what external conditions you'll navigate that year.
-The age harmonic shows which parts of your natal potential are being activated by the mathematical resonance of your age.
+Solar returns show what the sky is doing on your birthday and what external conditions you may navigate that year.
+The age harmonic shows which parts of your natal potential are highlighted by the mathematical resonance of your age.
 The two techniques complement each other well.
-When both point to similar themes, the signal is strong.
+When both point to similar themes, that theme deserves more attention.

 Practical tips